psykhi/kdtree/README.md

 # k-d trees in Golang

-This package provides a simple implementation of k-d trees in Go.
+This package provides a simple implementation of self-balanced k-d trees in Go.

 Usage:
 ```go